modavseti/modavseti/README.md

-# The public photo hosting of ModaVseti
+# The public photo hosting by ModaVseti